The topical readings and conversation dates for winter/spring 2026 have now been set and here they are!

-The viewings/readings and conversations for Winter 2026 have now been set, yes!
-Those who have registered will receive an email (around December 1st) with the schedule of topics and a survey link to help set the best time and days for the Winter/Spring 2026 discussion schedule!
-Please register (see the link at the top of this page) so that your name and info is on the list for the coming discussion guides (and at no charge to you).
+Please register (see the link at the top of this page) so that your name and info is on the list for the coming discussion guides (and emailed to you free of charge).

 Here's a quick look at what's ahead for the months of January-April 2026: